RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       - Options for daylight savings time can be found in the Simulation category.
 If enabled, Time of Day will be interpreted with DST within the range of the year set by the DST start and end times in the advanced dropdown of the Simulation category.

-      - Use System Time, in the Simulation category, will disconnect the simulation from Time of Day and time the simulation using the system UTC time.
-This means that if the system clock is correct, the simulation will be accurate to the current real world location right now.
-Note, because this option gets the system's UTC time directly, there is no need to convert anything from a local time zone, so the Time Zone setting is not used.
+      - Use System Time, in the Simulation category, will set the Time of Day and date values using the UTC time from the system clock, offset by the selected Time Zone.
+This feature can also be used without making use of any of the Simulation features.

 -----
 CINEMATICS AND RENDERING